LuminousPouch/LDL/README.md

 - https://github.com/MWR-CyberSec/tabletop-lab-creation

 Before you start:
-- Install: Virtualbox, packer + packer plugin (windows update), vagrant + vagrant plugins(if you are on linux host, some winrm plugins will be required)
+- Install: Virtualbox, packer, vagrant + vagrant plugins (if you are on linux host, some winrm plugins will be required)

 - Configure Virtualbox host-only network 10.10.10.0/24